On small-time local controllability: Operator approach for time-varying vector fields

 Then, for every $k\in \N$, we define the curve $t\mapsto \widehat{\exp}_k (tX)$ on $\mathrm{LC}^{\omega}(\R^n)$ inductively as

-\end{definition} It is worth mentioning that, for linear differential equations on infinite dimensional locally convex spaces, there does not exist a general result for convergence of the sequence of Picard's iterations~\cite{SGL-GOS:1994}.
-However, for the differential equation~\eqref{eq:1}, one can prove the following estimates for the seminorms of the sequence of iterations of the flows in Definition~\ref{eq:sequence_iterations}~\cite[Theorem 3.8.1]{SJ:2016}.
-The following theorem can be considered as extension of the estimates in~\cite[\S 2.4.4]{agrachevcontrol2004} to the $\mathrm{C}^{\omega}$-topology.
+\end{definition} For linear differential equations on infinite dimensional locally convex spaces, there does not exist a general result for convergence of the sequence of Picard iterations~\cite{SGL-GOS:1994}.
+However, for the differential equations~\eqref{eq:1}, one can prove the following estimates for the seminorms of the sequence of iterations of the flows in Definition~\ref{eq:sequence_iterations}~\cite[Theorem 3.8.1]{SJ:2016}.
+The following theorem can be considered as an extension of the estimates in~\cite[\S 2.4.4]{agrachevcontrol2004}.